nourelhudaaldaher/nwt4/README.md

 ## Installation

 Client - fetch dependencies with *npm install*.
 Open index.html file (with server running) or build client with *npm run build-prod* or *npm run build-dev* when using Webpack server.

+Server - open .sln file with Visual Studio and build project.
+Dependencies will be automatically fetched.